 Osteopaths, Physiotherapists, Chiropractors, Myotherapists, Massage Therapists.
 The list of who to see when you are in pain seems to be getting longer and more confusing.

-You should also feel they have really listened and understood your pain and complaint.
 You should feel free to ask questions and have these answered to your satisfaction.
 Expectations are crucial in a healthy interaction and should be discussed in a meaningful way.

 So, who should you see?

-Tips for avoiding Bad Therapists:
+Tips for avoiding bad Therapists:

 - Stay away from people asking you to pay upfront for multiple treatments.
 This can be a ploy to sell you more treatments than necessary.